ruohanxiong/hackystone/README.md

 # Uploading to Board

 ## Tags
-Make sure preprocessor directive `TAG_NAME` is set to a two-char val ex `t1`
+Set preprocessor directive `TAG_NAME` to a unique string of length 2, ex `t1`.

+Upload to board and hard reset (click `EN`) the device.

+Blue LED should flash on every transmit.

 ## Anchor
-Make sure preprocessor directive `ANCHOR_ID` is set to a two-char val ex `a0`
+Set preprocessor directive `ANCHOR_ID` to a unique string of length 2, ex`a0`.

-Configure WiFI SSID, password, and HTTP API endpoint.
+Configure WiFI SSID, password, and HTTP URL for API endpoint using the directives.

+Upload to board and hard reset (click `EN`) the device.

+Blue LED is on when WiFi uplink is established successfully and HTTP `200` responses are being received from server.

 # Output